justinphan3110/justinphan3110/README.md

  ## My publications

   📝 <a href="https://arxiv.org/abs/2106.03598">SciFive: a text-to-text transformer model for biomedical literature</a>

+  📝 <a href="https://arxiv.org/abs/2106.09997">SPBERT: An Efficient Pre-training BERT on SPARQL Queries for Question Answering over Knowledge Graphs</a>

   📝 <a href="https://arxiv.org/abs/2105.08645">CoTexT: Multi-task Learning with Code-Text Transformer</a>

   📝 <a href="https://arxiv.org/abs/2105.13578">Hierarchical Transformer Encoders for Vietnamese Spelling Correction</a>